JonathanChosson/JonathanChosson_13_13062022/README.md

 -   Realization of an app with React and React-router
 -   Slicing into modular and reusable components
--   Using an libraire to generate chart
+-   Using redux to manage store
--   Create documentation of the project

 ## Project architecture :

 This project, called frontend, is to be cloned and launched locally.
-You could use the backend, or the mock see instruction below
+You could use the backend, see instruction below

 ## Installation